San Andres Island: Colombia’s Caribbean Paradise

 Rent scooters/go carts: Always a must when visiting an island!
 There are tons of shops to choose from.
 Our scooter rental was $20 for 8am – 6pm, which was more than enough time.
 We rode all around the island (a couple times!) explored into the palm forests, tried new restaurants off the beaten path, and even found a lookout with a view of the whole island.
 Go carts are a bit more expensive but are also probably more comfortable.
 Definitely recommend getting one for at least a day.
 The cost also includes the helmet, but I’m not exaggerating when I say we were the ONLY people on the entire island wearing them.
 Oh well.
 Helmet hair may be unattractive but so are traumatic brain injuries.

-We found the food on San Andres to be average, but expensive, as is usually the case on an island.
-Our favorite meal was definitely Rosa Del Mar on the main boardwalk in the centro.
-We paid about $9 each for a GIANT plate of coconut shrimp and chicken fajitas, both of which were amazing.
+We found the food on San Andres Island to be average but expensive, which is usually the case on an island.
+Our favorite meal was definitely Rosa Del Mar on the main boardwalk in the Centro.
+We paid about $18 for a GIANT plate of coconut shrimp and chicken fajitas, both of which were amazing.
 Outside of that though, we mainly packed lunches for the beach, or grabbed a meal at whichever restaurant was closest.
 Tamara’s Kitchen was a stand we ate at a bit down the road from Rocky Cay which was cheap and better than the main restaurant on the beach there.
 But all in all, nothing we ate really stood out.

 All my love,